Priority effect: Terrestrial

-Terrestrial studies on priority effects are rare.
-The aforementioned ISI Web of Science search retrieved only 19 studies on fully terrestrial organisms, and all of these studies were published during or after 1993.
-Most studies have focused on arthropods or grassland plant species.
+Terrestrial studies on priority effects are rare, with most studies focusing on arthropods or grassland plant species.
 In a lab experiment, Shorrocks and Bingley (1994) showed that prior arrival increased survivorship for two species of fruit flies; each fly species had inhibitory impacts on the other.
 A 1996 field study on desert spiders by Ehmann and MacMahon showed that the presence of species from one spider guild reduced establishment of spiders from a different guild.
-More recently, Palmer (2003) demonstrated that priority effects allowed a competitively subordinate ant species to avoid exclusion by a competitively dominant species.
+Palmer (2003) demonstrated that priority effects allowed a competitively subordinate ant species to avoid exclusion by a competitively dominant species.
 If the competitively subordinate ants were able to colonize first, they altered their host tree’s morphology in ways that made it less suitable for other ant species.
 This study was especially important because it was able to identify a mechanism driving observed priority effects.

-With the exception of an early study exploring the facilitative effects of litter deposition, studies that explicitly addressed terrestrial plant priority effects began to appear in the literature around the year 2000.
 A study on two species of introduced grasses in Hawaiian woodlands found that the species with inferior competitive abilities may be able to persist through priority effects.
 At least three studies have come to similar conclusions about the coexistence of native and exotic grasses in California grassland ecosystems.
 If given time to establish, native species can successfully inhibit the establishment of exotics.
-Authors of the various studies attributed the prevalence of exotic grasses in California to the low seed production and relatively poor dispersal ability of native species.
+The authors of the various studies attributed the prevalence of exotic grasses in California to the low seed production and relatively poor dispersal ability of native species.

 Emerging concepts

 Long-term implications: convergence and divergence

 Although many studies have documented priority effects, the persistence of these effects over time often remains unclear.
-Young(2001) indicated that both convergence (in which "communities proceed towards a predisturbance state regardless of historical conditions") and divergence (in which historical factors continue to affect the long-term trajectory of community development) are present in nature.
+Young (2001) indicated that both convergence (in which "communities proceed towards a pre-disturbance state regardless of historical conditions") and divergence (in which historical factors continue to affect the long-term trajectory of community development) are present in nature.
 Among studies of priority effects, both trends seem to have been observed.
 Fukami (2005) argued that a community could be both convergent and divergent at different levels of community organization.
-The authors studied experimentally-assembled plant communities and found that while the identities of individual species remained unique across different community replicates, species traits generally became more similar.
+The authors studied experimentally assembled plant communities and found that while the identities of individual species remained unique across different community replicates, species traits generally became more similar.